allisoninezlee/SimplfiedEnglishAnalysis/README.md

 https://spacy.io/api/span

 The Span objects can be divided into Tokens.
-While parsing, a Token object will be created for each word in the sentence.
-However, we will primarily be focusing on Tokens the algorithm recognizes as nouns.
-Each Token object has the word stored as a string, the Doc (page) the word came from, the number of times it has appeared, and a list of Span objects - one for each sentence the noun appears in. https://spacy.io/api/token
+While parsing, a Token object will be created for each word in the sentence. https://spacy.io/api/token

+Tokens will then be analyzed to determine if they are a noun or not.
+If the token is a noun, a noun object will be created for that specific noun.
+Each noun object has the word stored as a string, the number of times it has appeared, and a list of Span objects - one for each sentence the noun appears in.
+(See noun.py file for more info)

 # Installing programs for MySQL:
 Visit https://dev.mysql.com/downloads/ and download the following: